Hessian determinants and averaging operators over surfaces in ${\mathbb R}^3$

 We address the sharpness statement of Theorem 1.1.
 One never has $L^p$ to $L^p_s$ boundedness for $T$ when $({1 \over p}, s)$ is strictly above the line $y = 2 - 2x$; this can be verified by testing $T$ on bump functions supported on balls of radius $r$ for $r \rightarrow 0$.
 By duality, one therefore never has $L^p$ to $L^p_s$ boundedness for $T$ when $({1 \over p}, s)$ is strictly above the line $y = 2x$.
 If $1 < p < \infty$, one also never has $L^p$ to $L^p_s$ boundedness for $s > \eta$; this can be verified by testing on functions of the form $\psi(x_1,x_2,x_3)|x_3|^a$ for $0 < a < 1$ and $\psi$ a nonnegative bump function satisfying $\psi(0,0,0) > 0$.
 The details of this argument are worked out at the end of [G1].

 Thus if $\eta \leq {2\eta' \over 1 + 2\eta'} $, Theorem 1.1 provides optimal $L^p$ Sobolev improvement up to endpoints.
-As we will see in section 2, there is a sense in which in the typical situation one actually has $\eta = {2\eta' \over 1 + 2\eta'} $.
-Thus Theorem 1.1 gives boundedness that is sharp up to endpoints in such typical scenarios.
+As we will see in section 2.1, there is a sense in which generically one actually has $\eta = {2\eta' \over 1 + 2\eta'} $.
+Thus Theorem 1.1 gives boundedness that is sharp up to endpoints in such generic scenarios.
 If ${2\eta' \over 1 + 2\eta'} < \eta$, one can interpolate Theorem 1.1 with results in the literature to obtain stronger results.
 If $\eta \leq {1 \over 2}$, one can interpolate with Theorem 1.2 of [G2], and if $\eta > {1 \over 2}$ one can interpolate with the $L^2$ to $L^2_{\eta}$ boundedness that is known to hold for all surfaces; this boundedness is equivalent to the uniform decay rates for the Fourier transforms of surface measures and was proven by Duistermaat in [Du].